AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/identity-dev/dev-guide-credential-management.md

 **Caution:** As a security best practice, always create client secrets that expire.

-AVEVA&trade; Data Hub generates the secret value using a cryptographically secure algorithm.
+AVEVA Data Hub generates the secret value using a cryptographically secure algorithm.
 The secret value is available only upon creation.
-AVEVA&trade; Data Hub does not maintain the actual value of the secret.
+AVEVA Data Hub does not maintain the actual value of the secret.
 If a secret value were ever lost, delete the secret and create a new one.

 ### Client secret security